-- Implemented three 24/7 safe parking lots, resulting in capacity for more than 101 vehicles in Mountain View. - Provided extensive, ongoing outreach to vulnerable populations to connect them with COVID-19 pandemic relief resources. - Provided essential need services for homeless, unstably housed, and vulnerable residents (hygiene stations, showers, food cards, mobile medical services, PPE distribution, etc.). - Provided a comprehensive update to the Council and community on the City's initiatives to address homelessness. - Collaborated with community partners to secure State Project Homekey funding and build 100 transitional modular housing units to help homeless, unstably housed, and displaced residents transition to permanent housing (in conjunction with the Community Development Department). - Incorporated use of an equity lens in the budget process (in conjunction with the Finance and Administrative Services Department). - Collaborated with community partners to create the #TogetherMV campaign and donation portal. - Funded and implemented small business loan programs, providing \$927,000 in funding to 133 local businesses (in conjunction with the Community Development Department). - Hired a Chief Communications Officer and developed and implemented an enhanced Citywide communications and outreach program with increased social media engagement, media relations, and strategic communication planning to raise awareness about City services, policies, and initiatives. - Coordinated a Citywide Strategic Communications Team to provide pandemic response information to the public, including extensive multilingual outreach. - Presented regular COVID-19 updates to the public at City Council meetings. - Conducted regular Citywide employee Town Hall meetings.
+- Implemented three 24/7 safe parking lots, resulting in capacity for more than 101 vehicles in Mountain View. - Provided extensive, ongoing outreach to vulnerable populations to connect them with COVID-19 pandemic relief resources. - Provided essential need services for homeless, unstably housed, and vulnerable residents (hygiene stations, showers, food cards, mobile medical services, PPE distribution, etc.). - Provided a comprehensive update to the Council and community on the City's initiatives to address homelessness. - Collaborated with community partners to secure State Project Homekey funding and build 100 transitional modular housing units to help homeless, unstably housed, and displaced residents transition to permanent housing (in conjunction with the Community Development Department). - Incorporated use of an equity lens in the budget process (in conjunction with the Finance and Administrative Services Department). - Collaborated with community partners to create the #TogetherMV campaign and donation portal. - Funded and implemented small business loan programs, providing \$927,000 in funding to 133 local businesses (in conjunction with the Community Development Department). - Developed and implemented an enhanced Citywide communications and outreach program and hired a Chief Communications Officer. - Coordinated a Citywide Strategic Communications Team to provide pandemic response information to the public, including extensive multilingual outreach. - Presented regular COVID-19 updates to the public at City Council meetings. - Conducted regular Citywide employee Town Hall meetings. - Launched a biweekly City Hall Connection e-newsletter.

-- Launched a biweekly City Hall Connection e-newsletter. - Enhanced multilingual community outreach efforts through the Multicultural Engagement Program Team and provided live translations during City Council meetings and numerous community workshops and events. - Continued to support the Mayor's Resiliency Roundtable to share information and coordinate across agencies and stakeholders in support of community recovery from the COVID-19 pandemic. - Coordinated across City departments to develop a safe return-to-work plan and facility reopening plans in line with State and local COVID-19 protocols (in conjunction with the Human Resources Department). - Promoted participation in the 2020 Census to achieve a complete count, reaching a participation rate of 75.7%. - Supported the Council's Race, Equity, and Inclusion Subcommittee and coordinated development and implementation of a Race, Equity, and Inclusion Action Plan. - Worked with the Human Relations Commission to plan and conduct community engagement sessions related to local policing. - Hired a University of California, Berkeley, Ph.D.
-Research Fellow as part of a collaboration with Stanford University and the University of Michigan to examine police contact data, provide recommendations for better methods to track and report police data, and identify possible changes in policing programs and policies (in conjunction with the Police Department). - Launched a Public Safety Advisory Board (in conjunction with the Police Department). - Began exploration of an alternative mental health crisis response program in coordination with regional partners. - Planned events and activities to raise awareness and address xenophobia and anti-Asian and Pacific Islander sentiment. - Completed a strategic planning process resulting in adoption of the Fiscal Years 2021-22 and 2022-23 Strategic Roadmap with an updated vision statement, strategic priorities, and action plan. - Hosted a well-attended virtual Earth Day celebration, including multiple community speakers and partners, and a video and poster competition where winners received prizes that supported Mountain View businesses. - Supported the first two teams in completing the Cool Block program virtually, which focused on neighborhood-based sustainability, emergency preparedness, and community-building. - Continued work toward expanding EV charging stations in downtown City parking structures and lots. - Increased coordination and communication with Mountain View's State and Federal elected representatives and legislative tracking and advocacy efforts.
+- Enhanced media relations, increased social media engagement, and expanded strategic communication planning to raise awareness about City services, policies, and initiatives. - Enhanced multilingual community outreach efforts through the Multicultural Engagement Program Team and provided live translations during City Council meetings and numerous community workshops and events. - Continued to support the Mayor's Resiliency Roundtable to share information and coordinate across agencies and stakeholders in support of community recovery from the COVID-19 pandemic. - Coordinated across City departments to develop a safe return-to-work plan and facility reopening plans in line with State and local COVID-19 protocols (in conjunction with the Human Resources Department). - Promoted participation in the 2020 Census to achieve a complete count, reaching a participation rate of 75.7%. - Supported the Council's Race, Equity, and Inclusion Subcommittee and coordinated development and implementation of a Race, Equity, and Inclusion Action Plan. - Worked with the Human Relations Commission to plan and conduct community engagement sessions related to local policing. - Hired a University of California, Berkeley, Ph.D.
+Research Fellow as part of a collaboration with Stanford University and the University of Michigan to examine police contact data, provide recommendations for better methods to track and report police data, and identify possible changes in policing programs and policies (in conjunction with the Police Department). - Launched a Public Safety Advisory Board (in conjunction with the Police Department). - Began exploration of an alternative mental health crisis response program in coordination with regional partners. - Planned events and activities to raise awareness and address xenophobia and anti-Asian and Pacific Islander sentiment. - Completed a planning process to develop a Strategic Roadmap for the City with updated vision, strategic priorities, and projects. - Planned a range of virtual events and resources in celebration of Earth Day. - Launched the Cool Block program to support neighborhood-based sustainability, emergency preparedness, and community-building. - Continued work to expand EV charging stations in downtown City parking structures and lots. - Increased coordination and communication with Mountain View's State and Federal elected representatives and legislative tracking and advocacy efforts. - Held a Budget 101 workshop for the community (in conjunction with the Finance and Administrative Services Department).